Every Homeschool

 8. Blossom & Root Level 0 Kindergarten

-Cost: $79 digital.
+Cost: see publisher pricing page for current.
 Parent time: 2.5–3 hours (arts-rich).
 Reading: Delayed, emergent literacy.
 Faith: Secular.

 Nature study, poetry, art, music, story-driven learning.
 Designed for 4–6 year olds who need more play than formal academics.
 Best for: secular families who love outdoor, arts-rich kindergarten.